 - find out if there are any organs or systems that needs support

-We do want to point out that although we offer both nutritional therapy and kinesiology together at our practice, kinesiology is an entirely separate discipline to nutritional therapy, and is covered by a different professional body, The Association of Systematic Kinesiology (ASK), that we are both members of.
+I would like to point out that although I offer both nutritional therapy and kinesiology, kinesiology is an entirely separate discipline to nutritional therapy, and is covered by a different professional body, The Association of Systematic Kinesiology (ASK), of which I am a member.